Adagene Establishes Collaboration for Clinical Trial of ADG106 in Combination with Nivolumab in Patients with Non-Small Cell Lung Cancer in Singapore

 STCC is a business unit under the Consortium for Clinical Research and Innovation, Singapore (CRIS), a subsidiary of Ministry of Health Holdings (MOHH), and is anchored by the cancer research programmes and commercialisation platforms of STCC's research partners (NCCS, NCIS, National University of Singapore [NUS] Cancer Science Institute [CSI] and Agency for Science, Technology and Research [A*STAR]).

-STCC is supported with funding from the National Research Foundation, Singapore and administered by the Singapore Ministry of Health.
+STCC is supported with funding from the National Research Foundation, Singapore and administered by the Singapore Ministry of Healt

 For more information, please visit www.stcc.sg.